Hypotheses, Theories, and Laws: Understanding the Scientific Method

 Scientific Laws: Describing Consistent Patterns

 A scientific law describes a consistent pattern or relationship in nature.
+Laws are often expressed mathematically, providing a concise and precise description of observed phenomena.
 Unlike theories, which explain why something happens, laws describe what happens under specific conditions.
-Laws are often expressed mathematically, providing a concise and precise description of observed phenomena.
-For example, Newton's Law of Universal Gravitation describes the force of attraction between two objects based on their mass and distance.
+Here's one way to look at it: Newton's Law of Universal Gravitation describes the force of attraction between two objects based on their mass and distance.
 It doesn't explain why gravity exists, but it precisely describes how it works.

-It's important to emphasize that scientific laws don't explain the underlying mechanisms.
+you'll want to point out that scientific laws don't explain the underlying mechanisms.
 They simply describe consistent observations.
 A law can be superseded or refined as new understanding emerges, but it remains a valid description within its defined scope.

 Key characteristics of a scientific law: